hgao10/ns3/README.md

 The run folder must contain the input of a simulation.

-**config.properties**
+**config_ns3.properties**

 General properties of the simulation.
-The following are already defined:
+The following are always defined:

 * `filename_topology` : Topology filename (relative to run folder)
 * `filename_schedule` : Schedule filename (relative to run folder)